JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 I've believed in the DEX since the moment I understood SCP, [this video](https://youtu.be/YFca255hXj8), and Wall Street's exclusive club.[^cibt] And I believe with every ounce of my being that we're dooming future generations to continued exploitation by these bastardizing central planners if we fail to protect the last bastion of a free market present in the network.
 Here and now is our opportunity to fulfill Nakamoto's vision for a disintermediated base financial infrastructure, capable of the globe's payments, trades, and balances&mdash;not a select few.

-[^cibt]: _See_ collaboration disclaimer at S 2.2 in [video](https://youtu.be/S75IvkicWD8) description.
+[^cibt]: _See_ collaboration disclaimer at § 2.2 in [video](https://youtu.be/S75IvkicWD8) description.
 Both of us generally understood that "protocols" like 0x could work with cautious deployment, but time has proved that the developers thereof have consistently put profit over order execution efficiency.
 Might these be the explicit tradeoffs inherent in a [credit-based system](https://youtu.be/YUwqzeaR1lA?t=23) surrounded by venture-capital interests?

 ### 3.1.1 Unspoken, Silent Centralization Incentives